“What’s the plan?”

 Assuming you have goals to meet and would like every day to be something other than crisis management, let’s take a look at this from a high level.

 Getting Started With Your Business Plan

-So, a business plan sounds like work doesn’t it?
+Creating a business plan sounds like work, doesn’t it?
 It doesn’t have to be.
 Really, this process is as simple as putting on paper your three-to-five-year goals and general means to achieve them.

-- Net profits?
-What do I want my balance sheet to look like?
+Net profits?
+What do you want your balance sheet to look like?

-A plan can be a whole lot more complicated, and potentially more valuable, but with lots to do this is a great start.
+A plan can be a whole lot more complicated, and potentially more valuable, but if you have lots to do, this takes a couple of minutes and it’s a great start.

 Consider This Question To Help You Focus:

 During lunch with a successful entrepreneur in a business completely unrelated to mine, he asked me this wonderful and powerful question during our meal.

 “What are the best opportunities in front of you right now?”